- Great sports tracking

 That twisty crown is a nice alternative to standard physical buttons for scrolling and will be a better fit when you have to stick some gloves when it comes to winter training.

-For a ¬£179.99 watch, the Pace 2 does a lot and overall does that lot very well.
+The Pace 2 does a lot for its price tag – and overall does that lot very well.

-In terms of the kind of sensors you can expect, you're getting built-in GPS with GLONASS, BEIDOU satellite systems also supported.
-Galileo is also expect to be added in a future software update.
-There's an optical heart rate monitor, altimeter and accelerometer for indoor tracking.
+In terms of the kind of sensors you can expect, you're getting built-in GPS with GLONASS, and BEIDOU satellite systems are also supported.
+Galileo is also expected to be added in a future software update.
+There's an optical heart rate monitor, altimeter, and accelerometer for indoor tracking.

 That sensor collection is completed with a compass, gyroscope and a thermometer with dedicated screens on the watch showing off temperature and sunrise/sunset times.

-Coros also offers ANT+ and Bluetooth connectivity letting you pair up additional sensors like heart rate monitor chest straps, its own running dynamics pod and now the Stryd foot pod.
+Coros also offers ANT+ and Bluetooth connectivity letting you pair up additional sensors like heart rate monitors chest straps, its running dynamics pod, and now the Stryd foot pod.
 That brings running power to the party too, and Coros promises to generate power metrics without an additional sensor as well.
 Though that's not something we've been able to test during our time.

-When it's time to get tracking, there's plenty of options to pick from.
-You've got running, treadmill running, track running, cycling (indoor and outdoor), swimming (indoor and open water), a dedicated triathlon mode, strength training and some cardio options too.
+When it's time to get tracking, there are plenty of options to pick from.
+You've got running, treadmill running, track running, cycling (indoor and outdoor), swimming (indoor and open water), a dedicated triathlon mode, strength training, and some cardio options too.

-Run tracking compared: Coros Pace 2 (left) and Garmin Fenix 6 Pro Solar (centre and right)
+Run tracking compared: Coros Pace 2 (left) and Garmin Fenix 6 Pro Solar (center and right)

-Swim tracking compared: Coros Pace 2 (left and centre) and Form Swim Goggles (right)
+Swim tracking compared: Coros Pace 2 (left and center) and Form Swim Goggles (right)

 We had a largely good experience swimming with the Apex and the Vertix and it's more of the same with the Pace 2.
 The lighter, smaller design makes it a better fit for the water and while we have some gripes about the display, it offers a decent enough viewing experience.

 Pre-swim, your settings are more limited letting choose pool size and setting up distance alerts.
-Once you get swimming, you'll be able to see distance, pace, heart rate, lap time, lap distance, lap pace and heart rate.
-You can hit the bottom physical button when you take rests and then tap it again when you're ready to go again.
+Once you get swimming, you'll be able to see distance, pace, heart rate, lap time, lap distance, lap pace, and heart rate.
+You can hit the bottom physical button when you take a rest and then tap it again when you're ready to go again.